eosnetworkfoundation/eos-evm-contract/product/design_doc/read_incentive_system.md

 A tiny python/nodejs can do the work nicely.
 If we want to write to storage instead of serving http requests directly, even a bash script with curl might be enough.

 This module should be developed together with the proxy.

+Reliability and Performance:

+This module should have relatively low reliability and performance requirement.

 Dependency: